Ixcatl/fables_novasophonia/docs/catalog/species.rst

 --------

-Mouse
+Ratling
 ------

-A close cousin to the much more common rat, mice are slightly smaller, exaggerated in proportions, and tend to rely on agility more than raw strength.
+A close cousin to the common rat - hence the name - ratlings are slightly smaller, more exaggerated in proportions, and tend to lean further towards agility.

 .. dropdown:: Details...